FC Bayern Munich: Organization and finance

+Bayern's shirt sponsor is Deutsche Telekom.
+Deutsche Telekom has been Bayern's shirt sponsor since the start of 2002–03 season.
+The company extended their sponsorship deal in August 2015 until the end of the 2026–27 season.
+Previous kit sponsors were Adidas (1974–78), Magirus Deutz and Iveco (1978–84), Commodore (1984–89) and Opel (1989–2002).
+Bayern's kit manufacturer is Adidas, who have been Bayern's kit manufacturer since 1974.
+The deal with Adidas runs until the end of the 2029–30 season.

 Bayern is an exception in professional football, having generated profits for 27 consecutive years.
 Other clubs often report losses, realising transfers via loans, whereas Bayern always uses current assets.
-In the 2019 edition of the Deloitte Football Money League, Bayern had the fourth-highest revenue in club football, generating revenue of €629.2 million.
-Bayern differs from other European top clubs in their income composition.
-The top 20 European football clubs earned 43 per cent of revenue, on average, from broadcasting rights.
-Bayern earned the only 28 per cent of their revenue that way.
+For the 2023–24 season/DFML edition, Bayern Munich ranked fifth worldwide with revenues of approximately €765.4 million.
+In the 2024–25 season, Bayern had the fifth highest revenue in club football, generating revenue of €978.3 million.
 Bayern had the second-highest commercial revenue in the 2019 Deloitte Football Money League, behind only Real Madrid.
 Bayern's commercial revenue was €348.7 million (55 per cent of total revenue).
-In contrast, Bayern's Matchday revenue trails other top clubs at €103.8 million (17 per cent of their total revenue).
+In the 2022 DFML figures, they had €611.4 million total revenue, of which €345.2 million (≈ 52%) came from commercial income (sponsorships, merchandising, licensing).
+In contrast, Bayern's matchday revenue trails other top clubs at €103.8 million (17 per cent of their total revenue).
+In 2017, Forbes ranked Bayern as the world's fourth-most valuable football club in their annual list, estimating the club's value at €2.5 billion.
+Their position (fifth/sixth) indicates elite status—both in sporting and financial terms.
+Their strong commercial base gives them resilience, though the gap to the very top clubs (e.g., those generating > €1 billion) remains.

 While other European clubs have mainly marketed to international audiences, Bayern had focused on Germany.
-In recent years Bayern have started to focus their marketing more on Asia and the United States.
+Since the 2010s, Bayern have started to focus their marketing more on Asia and the United States.
 Bayern made summer tours to the United States in 2014 and 2016.
-Bayern went to China in the summer of 2015 and returned in the summer of 2017 where they also played games in Singapore.
-In August 2014 Bayern opened an office in New York City as the club wants to strengthen their brand positioning against other top European clubs in the United States.
-In March 2017, Bayern was the first foreign football club to open an office in mainland China.
-Bayern hope to attract new sponsors and to increase their merchandising sales.
-In 2017, Forbes ranks Bayern as the world's fourth-most valuable football club in their annual list, estimating the club's value at €2.5 billion.
+Bayern went to China in the summer of 2015 and returned in the summer of 2017, where they also played games in Singapore.
+Then for the “Audi Summer Tour 2023” they planned a trip to Asia (Japan) from 24 July to 3 August.
+On the summer of 2024 the club went to Seoul, for the first time the club went to South Korea.
+In August 2014, Bayern opened an office in New York City as the club wants to strengthen their brand positioning against other top European clubs in the United States.
+In March 2017, Bayern opened an office in Shanghai, China.

-As a result of Bayern's appearance in the 2012 UEFA Champions League Final, the club's brand value has reached US$786 million, up 59 per cent from the previous year.
-Among European teams, this is ahead of Real Madrid's US$600 million and behind first-placed Manchester United, whose brand is valued at US$853 million.
-In 2013, Bayern overtook Manchester United to take first place in brand valuation.

-Bayern's financial report for the 2018–19 season reported revenue of €750.4 million and an operating profit of €146.1 million.
-Post-tax profits were €52.5 million which meant that this was Bayern's 27th consecutive year with a profit.

-In 2022, FC Bayern announced the opening of an international office in Bangkok; marking their third such branch office.
+Further international expansion followed in 2022 and 2025 as the club opened an office first in Bangkok, Thailand and then in Seoul, South Korea.